rajeshsola/rajeshsola.github.io/profile.md

 #### In KPIT
 * Trainer & Learning facilitator for Freshers & Experienced teams, developed & delivered various modules to **enhance fresher efficacy models & competency levels of working teams** as per project/client expectations.
-* Technical support for Lateral hiring - played a critical role in **setting up assessment framework & evaluation support** as part of **strategic partnership with premier OEMs**.This helped in reducing some ground level problems like shortlisting right candidates with coding experience for further rounds, thus optimizing interview panel bandwidth.
+* Technical support for Lateral hiring - played a critical role in **setting up assessment framework & evaluation support** as part of **strategic partnership with premier OEMs**.This helped in solving some ground level problems like shortlisting right candidates with coding experience for further rounds, thus optimizing interview panel bandwidth.
 * Digitization of learning resources- Developed **e-learning content** for various modules required for Fresher training & continuous education, to bring a pradigm shift towards **Flip & Blended learning modes**.
 * Effective collobaration with Architects & SMEs for **continuous enhancement of training models**.
 * Technical SPOC for **project specific training requests** from various teams at run time, advisory support with effective  **customized training plans** as per available competency & resources.